vhscom/after-dark/README.md

 To learn more about how this works, read [block search indexing with meta tags](https://support.google.com/webmasters/answer/93710).

-## Using the Table of Contents
+## Table of Contents

+Help users locate and share information on your site.
+By providing a Table of Contents (TOC), users will spend less time scrolling and are more likely to deep link to specific information.

-For longer posts its possible to automatically generate a Table of Contents.
-The feature uses the HTML5 [`details` element](http://devdocs.io/html/element/details) and is opt-in on a per post basis.
-To add a Table of Contents to a post set the following in the post front matter:
+To automatically generate a TOC for a post based on the [page outline](https://gsnedders.html5.org/outliner/), add the following to your post front matter:

 ```toml
 toc = true
 ```

-To hide the Table of Contents set `toc = false` or simply remove the setting from the post front matter.
+To hide the TOC set `toc = false`, or simply remove the setting from the post front matter.

+After Dark uses the [`details` element](http://devdocs.io/html/element/details) and [`summary`](http://devdocs.io/html/element/summary) elements to provide a TOC which does not require use of CSS or JavaScript to function.
+When a page is first opened, the TOC will be collapsed so it does not [clutter up your page](https://en.wikipedia.org/wiki/Progressive_disclosure).
+Once expanded, selecting an item in the TOC will smooth scroll to that section within the document and update the browser's location bar with the [fragment identifier](https://www.w3.org/Addressing/URL/4_2_Fragments.html) for that section.

 ## Customizing CSS